Poulami40/count-no-of-objects/README.md

 # count-no-of-objects
-Image processing to count the number of Objects using OpenCV in Python.
+Image processing using OpenCV in Python can be employed to count the number of objects in an image.
+By applying techniques such as contour detection, thresholding, and morphological operations, objects can be isolated from the background.
+Contours are then identified, and each contour represents an object.
+The count of these contours provides the total number of objects in the image.
+This approach is useful for applications like object counting in manufacturing, traffic analysis, and more.